Vyral/amy-wengerd/_posts/2018-07-16-these-5-signs-mean-youre-about-to-buy-a-home-you-cant-afford.md

 **1. There are creative mortgage terms in your loan.** If the conditions of your financing look like a trail mix of mortgages and involve terms like “interest only,” “balloon payment,” “second mortgage,” or “adjustable rate,” that’s a significant indicator that you can’t afford the home you’re looking to buy.

 **2. You’re relying on down payment assistance programs.** These can be helpful if used properly.
-However, if you’re not prepared for the financial aspects of purchasing and owning a home, moving into one before you’re ready or moving into one you can’t afford without the assistance will do more harm than good.
+However, if you’re not prepared for the financial aspects of purchasing and owning a home, moving into one before you’re ready, or moving into one you can’t afford without the assistance, will do more harm than good.

 {% include pullquote.html %}